Researchers

 Social Media

-The #OpenCurating research is structured around three strands: as a series of ten new interviews with curators, artists, writers and online experts published as free and downloadable digital editions via Issuu; as a Twitter discussion around the hashtag #OpenCurating, and as an open live discussion with Yasmil Raymond (Curator, Dia Art Foundation, New York) at the Museu d’Art Contemporani de Barcelona (MACBA).
+#OpenCurating was structured in three parts: conducting a series of ten interviews released progressively as freely downloadable digital editions; a Twitter thread developed around the hashtag #OpenCurating; and finally, an open live conversation with Yasmil Raymond (Curator, Dia Art Foundation, New York) held at the Museu d’Art Contemporani de Barcelona (MACBA).

 Archives